Essential Book Cover Design Tools for Authors

 Best for: Free templates and 3D cover mockups Visit →

-Run by Derek Murphy, DIY Book Covers provides fantastic free tools for creating 3D mockups and professional-looking flat covers.
-Perfect for indie authors on a budget.
+Run by Derek Murphy, DIY Book Covers delivers fantastic tools for creating 3D mockups and professional-looking flat covers.
+It’s perfect for indie authors on a budget.

 📘 5.
 CoverVault